mateussilva98/bookmarkeddit/app/README.md

 - improve logic on login. when going to main sure, if there's already tokens, redirect to posts page

+## Environment-specific Redirect URI

+To support different OAuth callback URLs in development, Docker Compose, and production, set VITE_REDIRECT_URI in the appropriate .env file or in your Docker Compose config.
+See the main README and .env.example for details.

 ## Useful links

 https://www.youtube.com/watch?v=ilDSd3W_6UI&t=733s